E-Trade – An Overview

 E-Trade manages three main trading platforms that are available to the company’s clients.
 The trading platforms include:

 Registered users can access free streaming market data, live market commentary, free real-time quotes, news and charts, and other market updates.
 Investors can use the platform to access investing tools to identify potential investment opportunities, make trades, create watch lists, and track the progress of their accounts.

 OptionsHouse is a robust trading platform that eTrade acquired in 2016.
 The platform’s been integrated into the E-Trade platform and is available for use by the company’s investors.
 It allows users to trade stocks, options, ETFs, and futures.
 OptionsHouse offers real-time data, 100+ technical studies, 30+ drawing tools, customizable options chains, and idea generation tools.

 #3 E-Trade Pro

 The E-Trade Pro trading platform is a more advanced platform for its largest and most active customers.
 It is available to traders who maintain a brokerage account balance with at least $250,000 or that complete at least 30 trades per quarter.
-Traders get access to advanced features like strategy scanner and back-testing capabilities.
-Teh platform also offers customizable charting.
+Traders get access to advanced features like strategy scanners and back-testing capabilities.
+The platform also offers customizable charting.